indiana-university/rivet-source/src/components/pagination/README.md

 The pagination component is used to break up large sets of data across multiple pages.

+## When to use

+Use when a user's action returns a large data set such as search results, or a large number of rows in a data table to break results into multiple pages to help with load times.

+## When to use something else

+With smaller amounts of data consider displaying the whole data set in one page that users can scroll through instead of breaking it into pages.

 ## Adding the markup

 ### Basic pagination